iccv2025shenzhen/iccv2025shenzhen/index.md

 ## Our proposal

 Welcome to read our proposal for ICCV 2025 at Shenzhen.
-You can download our proposal at [iccv2015shenzhen_full.pdf(full version, 15MB)](http://iccv2025shenzhen.github.io/iccv2025shenzhen.pdf) and [iccv2015shenzhen_compact.pdf(compact version, 5MB)](http://iccv2025shenzhen.github.io/iccv2025shenzhen.pdf).
+It can be downloaded at [iccv2015shenzhen_full.pdf(full version, 15MB)](http://iccv2025shenzhen.github.io/iccv2025shenzhen.pdf) and [iccv2015shenzhen_compact.pdf(compact version, 5MB)](http://iccv2025shenzhen.github.io/iccv2025shenzhen.pdf).